Today, wood bending is most often used to create wooden instruments along with popular home décor items, including toys and crafts.

 Using steam instead of boiling water may be easier for wood to bend.

-Start by wrapping heavy aluminum foil around the wood and crimp one end shut.
+- Start by wrapping heavy aluminum foil around the wood and crimping one end shut.

-Then, add boiling water into the other end and crimp it shut.
+- Then, add boiling water to the other end and crimp it shut.

 Once the wood is ready, you should have a bending form ready to bend the wood into the desired shape once it has been removed from the heat.